gomson/vicsydev/consing_forth.md

 ```

 ### macros
-Once token streams come on silver plates for free, the macro implementation picture changes drastically.
+I went back and Forth a couple of times on the issue of macros; once token streams come on silver plates, it's really hard to resist the temptation of going all in.
 I ended up with what is essentially Lisp macros with a touch of Forth.
 Like Lisp, Lifoo macros operate on streams of tokens.
 But since Forth is post-fix; macros deal with previously parsed, rather than wrapped, tokens.
 Lifoo provides macro words that are called to translate the token stream when code is parsed.
 A token stream consists of pairs of tokens and generated code, and the result of a macro call replaces the token stream from that point on.

 ```
+Lifoo> :+ macro?

+NIL

+Lifoo> (+ 1 2) compile

+(PROGN (LIFOO-CALL '+) (LIFOO-PUSH 1) (LIFOO-PUSH 2))

 Lifoo> :assert macro?

 T